What is COVID-19 and how can I protect myself?

 • Avoid close contact with anyone who is sick or has symptoms.

-• Wash your hands often with soap and water for at least 20 seconds.
-If you're not able to wash your hands, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+• Wash your hands often using soap and water for at least 20 seconds.
+Or use an alcohol-based hand sanitizer with at least 60% alcohol.

 Should I wear a mask?